philipdowner/dotfiles/README.md

 Many newly downloaded applications will prompt you with a security setting when you open them the first time.
 This is expected.
 [Read the docs](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) for more information.

 ## Selecting an iTerm2 theme
 - A default iTerm theme was installed by this script.
 You will need to select it in the iTerm preferences pane.
-In the application menu bar go to `iTerm2 -> Preferences -> Profiles` and select `Eezy Default`.
+In the application menu bar go to `iTerm2 -> Preferences -> Profiles` and select `Dotfiles Default`.

 ## Recommended Google Chrome Extensions
 - [1Password - Password Manager](https://chrome.google.com/webstore/detail/1password-%E2%80%93-password-mana/aeblfdkhhhdcdjpifhhbdiojplfjncoa) - Easily sign in to sites, generate passwords, and store secure information.